Objective Function | Description |

 # Tune hyperparameters

-tuner$train(task, row_ids = splits$train)
+$train(task, row_ids = splits$train)

 # Get best hyperparameters

-best_param = tuner$model$learner$param_set$values
+best_param

 # Use the best model to predict and get metrics

-acc_train = tuner$predict(task, row_ids=splits$train)$score(measure)
+= model_logistic_grid$predict(task, row_ids=splits$train)$score(measure)

-Best lambda: 0.112
+Best lambda: 0.223

-Accuracy on train set: 0.688
+Accuracy on train set: 0.681333333333333

-Accuracy on test set: 0.668
+Accuracy on test set: 0.684

 In the previous example, we used a grid search to search over a range of values for the penalty parameter.
 It is a quick and easy way to get started, but generally we want something that can search a better space of parameter values rather than a limited grid.
 It can also be computationally expensive with many hyperparameters, as we might have with boosting methods.
 We can do better by using more efficient approaches.
 For example, we can use a random search, where we randomly sample from the parameter space.
 This is generally faster than a grid search, and can be just as effective.
 Other methods are available that better explore the space and do so more efficiently.

-6.8 Pipelines
+9.8 Pipelines

-• Impute missing values
+- Impute missing values

-• Transform features
+- Transform features

-• Create new features
+- Create new features

-• Split the data into training and test sets
+- Split the data into training and test sets

-• Assess the model’s performance on the test set
+- Assess the model’s performance on the test set

-• Compare the model with others
+- Compare the model with others put through the same process

-• Save the ‘best’ model
+- Save the ‘best’ model

-• Use the model for prediction on future data,some times called scoring
+- Use the model for prediction on future data, sometimes called scoring

-• Redo the whole thing on a regular basis
+- Redo the whole thing on a regular basis

 We can create a pipeline that performs all of these steps in sequence.
 This is useful for a number of reasons:

-1. Using a pipeline makes it far easier to reproduce the results as needed.
+- Using a pipeline makes it far easier to reproduce the results as needed.
 Running the pipeline means you are running each of the same exact steps in the same exact order.

-2. It is relatively easy to change the steps in the pipeline.
+- It is relatively easy to change the steps in the pipeline.
 For example, we might want to try a different imputation method, or add a new model.
 The pipeline is already built to handle these steps, so any modification is straightforward and more easily applied.

-4. Having a pipeline facilitates model comparison, as we can ensure that the models are receiving the same data process.
+- Having a pipeline facilitates model comparison, as we can ensure that the models are receiving the same data process.

-5. We can save the pipeline for later use.
+- We can save the pipeline for later use.
 We just save the pipeline as a file, and then load it later when we want to use it again.

 While pipelines are useful for any modeling work, they are especially useful for machine learning, where we often have many steps to perform, and where we are often trying to compare many different models.
 You don’t have to have a formal pipeline, but it is a good practice to have a script that performs all of the steps in sequence, and that can be run at any time to reproduce the results.
 Formal pipeline tools make it easier to manage the process, and the following demonstrates how that might look.

-Here is an example of a pipeline in Python.
-We use the make_pipeline function from scikit-learn.
+function from scikit-learn.
 This function takes a series of steps as arguments, and then performs them in sequence.
 We can then use the pipeline to fit the model, assess its performance, and save it for later use.

 from sklearn.pipeline import make_pipeline